Paul Aebersold: Career

-While working as an assistant to Ernest Lawrence, he administered the growth of the Radiation Laboratory at the University of California, Berkeley.
-He later worked at Oak Ridge and Los Alamos.
-Aebersold took measurements and conducted radiation-related research prior to and after the Trinity nuclear weapons test.
+In 1944, Aebersold moved to Oak Ridge National Laboratory as a Technical Consultant.
+The following year, he was sent to Los Alamos, where he took measurements and conducted radiation-related research prior to and after the Trinity nuclear weapons test.
 After World War II, Aebersold returned to Oak Ridge where he rose to the position of Director of the Division of Isotopes Development.